MickeMakaron/gyg-framework/README.md

 Features include:
 * File-handling
-* Whitelisting
 * Shortcuts
-* Default controller

 ##Setup
-* Install files anywhere.
+Install files anywhere.
+Put contents of _controllers_ directory into user-defined _controllersPath_ (see below).

-* Declare gyg-framework object and configure its settings.
-Here follows a version of [Playhouse](http://mikael.hernvall.com/playhouse "Playhouse") as example:
+Declare gyg-framework object and configure its settings.
+Here follows a version of [Playhouse](http://mikael.hernvall.com/playhouse "Playhouse") as an example:

-    <$gyg = new GygFramework($root, $baseUrl, $defaultController);>
+    $gyg = new GygFramework($controllersPath, $baseUrl, $defaultController);

-    <$gyg->useRewriteRule($useRewriteRule);>

-    <$gyg->whitelistControllers($controllers);>

-    <$gyg->whitelistShortcuts($shortcuts);>
+    $gyg->useRewriteRule($useRewriteRule);
+    $gyg->whitelistControllers($controllers);
+    $gyg->whitelistShortcuts($shortcuts);

+* _controllersPath_ is the path to the controllers directory.
+For controller setup, see **Controller setup** below.
+* _baseUrl_ is the base URL of the website that gyg-framework is to work in.
+* _defaultController_ is the name of the controller to route to when the URI request does not point to a whitelisted controller.
+* _useRewriteRule_ sets whether to use URL-rewriting or not.
+* _controllers_ names of controllers to whitelist.
+* _shortcuts_ shortcuts to whitelist.

-* Done!
+Done!

+###Controller setup
+####Whitelisting
+gyg-framework will only route to a controller if it is whitelisted using _whitelistController_ or _whitelistControllers_.
+To whitelist a controller, simply call _whitelistController_ with the controller's name as argument.

+    $gyg->whitelistController('myController');

+####File structure
+The controller must strictly adhere to two rules.
+First, the controller's files must be located in a folder below the _controllersPath_ defined when constructing the _GygFramework_ object.
+The folder name must be identical to the string used when whitelisting the controller.

+    controllersPath/controllerName/

+Second, in the controller's directory, there must exist a file called _main.php_.
+This file is what gyg-framework will route to.

+##Features
-##URL parsing
+###URL parsing
-The gyg-framework is a very basic framework for MVC- and web development.
-The framework allows the user to create individual front-controllers with their own pages and argument interpretation.
+The gyg-framework is a very basic URL parser.
+The framework allows the user to create individual front-controllers with absolute freedom.
+During this section it is assumed that _useRewriteRule_ is set to true.
 The workflow is as follows:

-Example URL: www.site.com?controller/page/arg1/arg2...

-1. Parse the query string "?controller/page/arg1/arg2..." into an array of the following structure:
-  * $gyg['controller'] = controller
-  * $gyg['page'] = page
+User accesses site by the URL below.

+    www.site.com/controller/arg1/arg2...

+Parse the request URI

+    /controller/arg1/arg2

+into

+    $request['controller'] = controller;
-  * $gyg['args'] = [arg1, arg2, ...]
+    $request['args'] = [arg1, arg2, ...];

-2. Redirect to the controller and let it interpret the remaining arguments.
+If controller is whitelisted and its main file exists, return the path to its main file.
+If controller is not whitelisted, return the path to default controller's main file.

 That's it!
 The controller alone decides how to interpret remaining arguments.
-This means there is complete freedom when creating a controller.
-The workflow within a controller usually looks like this:
-1. The controller interprets the page argument ($gyg['page']) and redirects to a page.
-2. The page interprets the remaining arguments ($gyg['args']) and does something with them.

-##Shortcuts
+###File-handling
+The file-handling depends on the _file_ controller that comes with gyg-framework.
+Thus, make sure the _file_ controller is installed and whitelisted (see **Controller setup**.)

+In short, the gyg-framework can convert local file paths to URLs, using _path2url_.
+Converting the path

+    webroot/controllers/controller/img.jpg

+assuming _controllersPath_ is set to _webroot/controllers_, will result in

+    baseUrl/file/controller/img.jpg

+_path2url_ is essentially converting a file path located in a controller's directory into a request URI that points to a path relative to _controllersPath_.
+Note that

+    baseUrl/file/

+will always be the prefix of the resulting URL.

+###Shortcuts
 To avoid lengthy URLs, gyg-framework can associate a request URI to a shortcut ID.
-Have, for example, a page with the following request URI:
+For example, a page with the request URI

-	?controller/page/arg1
+	controller/page/arg1
 can be shortened to:

-	?shortcutID
+	shortcutID

-To do this, simply add the following to gyg's shortcut array in gyg's config file:
+To do this, simply whitelist the _shortcutID_ using _whitelistShortcuts_.

-	'shortcutID' => ['enabled' => true, 'path' => 'controller/page/arg1']
+    $gyg->whitelistShortcuts(['shorcutID' => 'requestURI']);

+Note that the shortcut data must be formatted like an array, where the key is the shortcut's ID and the value is the real request URI it points to.

-Now gyg-framework will interpret "?shortcutID" as "?controller/page/arg1".
+Now gyg-framework will interpret "shortcutID" as "controller/page/arg1".
 Note, however, that shortcuts have lower priority than controllers.
-If an enabled shortcut and controller share the same ID, gyg-framework will prioritize the controller.
+If a whitelisted shortcut and controller share the same ID, gyg-framework will prioritize the controller.
 For this reason, try to use unique IDs.